Serena Williams vs. Maria Sharapova: We Have NOT Come a Long Way Baby

 “[Jack] Johnson became the first heavyweight boxing champion with black skin in 1908, his victory created a serious crisis in the conventional wisdom about race.
 The media whipped up a frenzy around the need for “a great white hope” (a phrase coined by author Jack London) to restore order to the boxing world-and the world in general.
 Former champion Jim Jeffries was coaxed out of retirement and said, “I am going into this fight for the sole purpose of proving that a white man is better than a Negro.” (pg.
 42).

 Jeffries ended up being defeated by Johnson.
-The search for an athlete who could be the “great white hope”continued.
+The search for an athlete who could be the “great white hope” continued.
 Seven decades after the Johnson-Jeffries fight, there emerged a basketball white hope in the form of Larry Bird, matched with a black rival named Earvin “Magic” Johnson.
 Bird of Indiana State and Johnson of Michigan State played against each other in the 1979 NCAA college basketball championship game, a game deemed the highest-rated televised college basketball game ever.
-Bird and Johnson would go on to became storied rivals as professional players in the NBA, in the 1980s.
+Bird and Johnson would go on to become storied rivals as professional players in the NBA, in the 1980s.
 Sportswriter Andy Katz writes:

 “…the Lakers and Celtics battled for NBA supremacy throughout the 1980s.
 Bird represented Boston, a blue-collar city.
 Magic’s GQ persona was the right fit in Hollywood.
 It didn’t hurt that Bird was white, playing in Boston, a city with a history of racial intolerance.
 It certainly helped that Magic was in Los Angeles, one of the most diverse cities in the nation.”